 Tuberculosis (TB) was one of the most feared diseases of its time.
 There was no cure and more than half who contracted it died.
 Sunlight and cold air were the only helpful treatments.

-Beginning in 1902, the Society provided preventive health vacations in the country for at-risk mothers and children.
-In 1912, the Lakeside Camp for children convalescing from TB and others diseases was established.
+Beginning in 1902, the Society provided preventive health retreats to the country for at-risk mothers and children.
+In 1912, the Lakeside Camp for children convalescing from TB and other diseases was established.
 It operated for nearly 40 years.

 The Committee for the Relief and Control of Tuberculosis was formed.
 This committee, in 1920, became the TB League, parent of the Rhode Island Lung Association.